luise/kibana/README.md

 ## Cleaning Up

-Once done with the cluster, don't forget to destroy it with `quilt stop`.
+Once done with the cluster, don't forget to destroy it with `kelda stop`.

 ## More Information
-For more information, see [Quilt](http://quilt.io).
+For more information, see [Kelda](http://kelda.io).